cysco374/serverclient-log/Readme.md

 ```python
 server = "ip-address-of-server"
 ```
-Yes, It is possible to get these vlaue from ansible's host file.
-This is one the things I couldn't do due to time contrains.

 The client sends data directly to server's port ***8888***.
 This port should not be used by any other process.